magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-for-private-cloud.md

 This allows Mendix development teams to manage their application lifecyle (such as Development, Testing, Acceptance, Production), without the need for direct access to their Kubernetes infrastructure or needing to have knowledge of Kubernetes.

-The Mendix for Private Cloud experience also includes the ablity to access directly the logging and metrics solution connected to the Kubernetes clusters.
+The Mendix for Private Cloud experience also includes the ability to access directly the logging and metrics solution connected to the Kubernetes clusters.

 For Kubernetes Administrators, the solution will provide a single initialization script to run on the Kubernetes cluster to install the necessary Mendix for Private Cloud components.